 - 1. Call to Order

 - 2. Roll Call

-- 3. Approval of Minutes from April 29, 2020
+- 3. Approval of Minutes from May 20, 2020

 - 4. Agenda Updates

-5. Public Comments
+- 5. Public Comments

-Per Governor Inslee's Emergency Proclamation 20-25, participation in Public Comments and public testimony on Public Hearings will only be accepted via email at this time.
+Per Governor Inslee's Emergency Proclamation s 20-25 and 20-28, participation in Public Comments and public testimony for Public Hearings will only be accepted via email at this time.
 Comments should be sent to Karen Devereaux, Planning Commission Clerk at kdevereaux@cityoflakewood.us.
 Comments received up to six hours before the meeting will be provided to the Planning Commission electronically.
 Comments received after that deadline will be provided to the Planning Commission after the meeting.